 Just like the black box in the plane accident, they can go a long way in helping determine the cause of commercial accidents.
 It is important to find an attorney who understands how to access this information and perform the necessary vehicle inspections to ensure proper download and analysis for your case.

 If you were injured in a serious truck accident, you were likely taken from the scene in an ambulance, unable to tell your side of the story.
-In the sad cases where an individual dies, the only testimony regarding how the accident occurred may come from the negligent truck driver trying to cover oneself from liability.
+In the sad cases where an individual dies, the only testimony regarding how the accident occurred may come from the negligent truck driver trying to cover himself from liability.

 This is where the EDR and the information it possesses become incredibly valuable to your case.
 EDRs can record vehicle speed and driver inputs at the time of the accident.